 Over the last couple of years, we have seen a big change, with the demand for plant based and vegan foods increasing.
 Having been used to a menu offering one vegan option, we are now delighted to see two or three choices in many more restaurants abroad.
 What was once seen as a trend is beginning to feel more mainstream, with vegan only restaurants and businesses opening and offering food to satisfy even the carnivores in the group.
 Because of this many companies such as NCL are having to adapt their food and drink options, but what exactly do they have to offer?

 Vegan Food on Cruise Ships

-We must admit we’re not cruising experts although we have done four or five short ones, and each time food has been a struggle.
+We must admit we’re not cruising experts although we have done four or five short ones prior to this cruise, and each time food has been a struggle.
 The set evening meals were much easier than the daytime buffet options.
 Most of the time we lived off salad, because everything else was laced with meat, fish, or dairy.
 There was no information on the food labels indicating what was in each dish and basics like vegetables were cooked in butter.

 Even a sandwich was a no go because the bread had milk in it and most of the snack options were meat based.
 Life revolved around salads in the day, snacking on fries and then most nights the meal was a curry.
 Now we love a good curry, but to have that every night for a week was a little much.